tschermer02/topoCurve1/references/paper.md

    where $N_x$ and $N_y$ are the partial derivatives of the normal vector with respect to $x$ and $y$.

-These equations and coefficients are fundamental to the analysis of surface geometry and terrain attributes in digital elevation models.
+These equations and coefficients are fundamental to the analysis of surface geometry and attributes in digital elevation models.

 # Citations